 Go Fly Icon

-Click the Go Fly icon on the home screen to connect directly to your Mavic Mini and enter the Camera View to fly your aircraft.
+Click the Go Fly icon on the home screen to connect directly to your Mavic Mini or Mavic Air 2 and enter the Camera View to fly your aircraft.

 Whether you are brand new to flying drones or a seasoned professional, Camera View has everything you need to have a safe, fun flight experience from takeoff to landing.

 Check important flight status parameters such as the GPS signal, battery level, photo and video options, gimbal settings, and the distance to the aircraft’s home point via easy-to-read status indicators and icons.